-As we know, pea coats are now available in many different colours and variations.
+As we know, pea coats are now available in many different color and variations.
 If you prefer a more traditional feel, choose a navy version in the classic coarse wool.
 However, if this is not your style then choose what feels best for you.
-Pea coats now come in almost any colour, so if you prefer lighter or brighter styles, go for it!
+Pea coats now come in almost any color, so if you prefer lighter or brighter styles, go for it!

 Remember, the pea coat should be the outset layer of your outfit; the only pieces that should ever be over a pea coat are carefully selected accessories.
 However, the ultimate way to wear this coat is to keep all layers and garments (including scarves) underneath it.

 As we’ve seen in this post, the pea coats come in many colors and looks.
 Don’t forget to choose the style and color of the pea coat the way you want it.
-Notice the details of the grey Hockerty pea coat: it has patched pockets and tape sleeves.
-Details like this are possible when you have the coat made-to-measure, and you yourself choose what details you want to add to your coat.
+Details are possible to change when you have the coat made-to-measure, and you yourself choose what details you want to add to your coat.